Huxelerate/huxon-containerized-sensors-examples/README.md

 #### Build

-Once you are ready to test your module, you first need to run the build step to a docker image that can be deployed on an IoT edge node, or simulated.
+Once you are ready to test your module, you first need to run the build step to generate a docker image that can be deployed on an IoT edge node, or simulated.

 ```bash
 iotedgedev build